Home

 I also collaborate with local painter and illustrator, Kristin Love.
 I've made some functional and decorative pieces for her to paint with many layers of brilliant underglazes.
 These pieces are colorful and unique.
 You can see some of this lovely work at Love Art Works.

 When I began my work here in the Seattle area, I created Millennia Antica Pottery - ancient millennium.
-Following are some locations in the Seattle area, and on line, where my work is exhibited and sold:
+Following are some locations in the Seattle area where my work is exhibited and sold:

 Moshier Community Art Center, Burien, WA